Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

 ## User Guide
 Click on Add Widget and select Devices at Risk as a widget.
 In the configuration, you only need to select the device group of interest.
 -   **Target assets or devices:**  User can select a device/asset or device/asset group.
 If group is selected, list of devices/assets will be display.
-If single device/asset selected and enable "Only Child Devices" options then all child devices/assets will be displayed.

 -   **Table Settings:**  User can select table inputs such as  id, name, alarms, external id, firmware, availability  front page of tile.
 User can also select the inputs  to be configured for display.

 -   **Default PageSize  :** Select records per page.

--   **Page2 Settings:**  User can select up to 5 fields to display in Page2 of tile.
-If user selected "Other" as one of the field then one custom field can be configured for display.

 -   **Dashboard Navigation Settings (Application Builder Only):**  This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
     -  ** **All**:**  Select a device type.
 Navigation will be applied to all the devices/assets of this device/asset to a specific dashboard